delvtech/agent0/README.md

 ## Number format

-Internally Elfpy conducts all operations using 18-decimal fixed-point precision integers and arithmetic.
+Internally we frequently utilize 18-decimal fixed-point precision numbers for arithmetic.
 Briefly, this means our representation for unity, "one", is `1 * 10 ** 18`, which would be `1.0` when cast to a float.
+Unlike typical floats, a FixedPoint numeric always supports 18 decimal digits of precision, regardless of the scale of the number.

 This can lead to confusion when additionally dealing with standard Python floats and ints.
-As such, we have purposefully constrain support for mixed-type operations that include the FixedPoint type.
+As such, we have purposefully constrained support for mixed-type operations that include the FixedPoint type.
 Due to a lack of known precision, operations against Python floats are not allowed (e.g. `float * FixedPoint` will raise an error).
 However, operations against `int` are allowed.
 In this case, the `int` _argument_ is assumed to be "unscaled", i.e. if you write `int(8) * FixedPoint(8)` we will scale up the first variable return a `FixedPoint` number that represents the float `64.0` in 18-decimal FixedPoint format.